dlemfh/javascript-quick-notes/README.md

   // → 86
   ```

-- Inside a class declaration, methods that have `static` written before their name are stored on the constructor.
-So the `Temperature` class above allows you to write `Temperature.fromFahrenheit(100)` to initialize a temperature using degrees Fahrenheit.
-(Unlike Java, static methods are not passed on to the individual class instances.)
+- Static methods, defined using the `static` keyword, are stored on the constructor.
+(So the `Temperature` class above provides a factory function to initialize a temperature using degrees Fahrenheit, as in `Temperature.fromFahrenheit(100)`.) *Unlike Java, static methods are not passed on to the individual class instances.*

 ### Inheritance